 Awards and Grants

 Div.
-1 presents seven annual awards at the APA convention.
+1 presents eight annual awards at the APA convention.

 - Anne Anastasi General Psychology Graduate Student Research Awards

 The Anne Anastasi awards, named for APA past-president and funded by the Anne Anastasi Foundation, are given to two outstanding psychology graduate students, one in the first two years of graduate study and the second in more than two years of graduate study.
 Application deadline: Feb.
 15

 This award recognizes excellence in student research based upon a poster presented at the Div.
 1 poster session at APA's Annual Convention.
 Deadline for poster submissions: Dec.
 3

 - William James Book Award